IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 * [How to Automate TLS Certificate Rotation to Avoid Outages ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/blog/how-to-automate-tls-certificate-rotation-to-avoid-outages)
    Learn how to automate certificate rotation for expiring certificates.
 * [How to validate a domain by using a Callback URL and a Cloud Function action ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/blog/use-ibm-cloud-certificate-manager-to-obtain-lets-encrypt-tls-certificates-for-your-public-domains)
-   Learn how to validate your domain ownership when ordering certificates.
+   Learn how to validate your domain ownership when you order certificates.